stancsz/AgentProgrammingLanguage/README.md

-# Agent Pseudocode Language (APL) — README
+# Agent Programming Language (APL) - README

-A minimal scaffold and quickstart for the Agent Pseudocode Language (APL) project.
+A minimal scaffold and quickstart for the Agent Programming Language (APL) project.
 This repository contains the language PRD and starter guidance to implement a reference Python runtime, parser, and test harness.

 ## Goals
-- Provide a small, testable pseudocode language for specifying AI task workflows.
+- Provide a small, testable agent programming language for specifying AI task workflows.
 - Ship an MVP reference implementation in Python with a mock LLM runtime.
 - Provide examples, tests, and CI for deterministic validation.

 ## Repository layout (recommended)
-- apl-spec/             — language spec & grammar (Markdown)
+- apl-spec/             - language spec & grammar (Markdown)
-- packages/python/      — Python reference runtime & CLI
+- packages/python/      - Python reference runtime & CLI
   - src/apl/
     - __init__.py
     - parser.py